SmashedFrenzy16/SmashedFrenzy16/README.md

 ### Latest News from SmashedFrenzy16 and NetFruit Technologies

-Breaking News: NetFruit Technologies has launched is now NetFruit Technologies Ltd!
+Breaking News: NetFruit Technologies has launched and is now NetFruit Technologies Ltd!

 Note: I am starting Godot Game Engine projects and developing games in general.